namberino/arobal/docs/language-vocab.md

 # Some important vocabulary (Order by priority)

 - function: KEYWORD FUNCTION identifier(optional) LPAREN identifier arguments(optional) RPAREN (ARROW expression) or (NEWLINE statement KEYWORD END)
-- for expression: KEYWORD FOR identifier EQUAL expression KEYWORD TO expression KEYWORD STEP expression(optional) KEYWORD THEN (expression) or (NEWLINE statement KEYWORD END)
+- for expression: KEYWORD FOR identifier EQUAL expression KEYWORD TO expression KEYWORD STEP expression(optional) KEYWORD THEN (statement) or (NEWLINE statement KEYWORD END)
-- while expression: KEYWORD WHILE expression KEYWORD THEN (expression) or (NEWLINE statement KEYWORD END)
+- while expression: KEYWORD WHILE expression KEYWORD THEN (statement) or (NEWLINE statement KEYWORD END)
 - if-expression-c:
-  - KEYWORD ELSE expression KEYWORD THEN (expression) or (NEWLINE statement KEYWORD END)
+  - KEYWORD ELSE expression KEYWORD THEN (statement) or (NEWLINE statement KEYWORD END)
 - if-expression-b:
-  - KEYWORD ELIF expression KEYWORD THEN (expression if-expression-b or if-expression-c (optional)) or (NEWLINE statement (KEYWORD END) or (if-expression-b or if-expression-c))
+  - KEYWORD ELIF expression KEYWORD THEN (statement if-expression-b or if-expression-c (optional)) or (NEWLINE statement (KEYWORD END) or (if-expression-b or if-expression-c))
-- if expression:
+- if-expression:
-  - KEYWORD IF expression KEYWORD THEN (expression if-expression-b or if-expression-c (optional)) or (NEWLINE statement (KEYWORD END) or (if-expression-b or if-expression-c))
+  - KEYWORD IF expression KEYWORD THEN (statement if-expression-b or if-expression-c (optional)) or (NEWLINE statement (KEYWORD END) or (if-expression-b or if-expression-c))
 - list expression: LSQUARE expression COMMA expression RSQUARE
 - Atom:
   - if expression